joesjsu/EntwineRewrite/entwine_rewrite_plan_v6.md

 *Note: The `registrationStep` field in the `users` table tracks the user's progress through this flow, allowing them to resume if they leave and come back.*

+*Note: For a detailed frontend implementation plan including component structure, state management, API integration, and UI/UX considerations with intra-step saving, see [Registration Flow Frontend Plan](./docs/registration_flow_frontend_plan.md).
+This plan has been fully implemented with all registration steps and intra-step saving functionality.*
 ### 6.2 Key Architectural Changes & Implementation Details (Previously Section 6)

 *   **Monorepo Setup:** ✅ DONE - Structure using `apps/` and `packages/`.
 Configured Turborepo/pnpm.
 Initial packages (`api`, `web`, `mobile`, `shared`, configs) created.
 Dependencies installed and linked.
 Updated `turbo.json` build task outputs to include `dist/**` for better caching.